IntrepidPursuits/sherpa/ios/rxswift_by_example.md

   }
   ```

   but we've now switched to using the `Driver` trait.
-We start by switching from using the `ControlProperty` trait `searchTextField.rx.text` we appended the `asDriver` method to convert to a `Driver` trait which has all the properties of the `ControlProperty` trait plus a few more.
+We started by switching from using the `ControlProperty` trait `searchTextField.rx.text` to appending the `asDriver` method to convert to a `Driver` trait which has all the properties of the `ControlProperty` trait plus a few more.

   Next, we appended `asDriver(onErrorJustReturn: [])` to `fetchResults` turning the resulting observable sequence into a `Driver` trait.
 Any observable sequence can be converted to `Driver` trait, as long as it satisfies 3 properties:
   * Can't error out